nicoware-dev/hivefi-v2/eliza/packages/plugin-hivefi/src/multichain/docs/plan.md

 6. Execute the action using generateText with proper context
 7. Handle responses and errors with user-friendly messages

+### ERC-20 Token Support

+Currently, the following ERC-20 tokens are supported:
+- USDC (USD Coin)
+- MODE (Mode Network Token)
+- PEPE (Pepe Token)

+To add support for more tokens, we need to:
+1. Check if they're available in the @goat-sdk/plugin-erc20 package
+2. If not, define custom token configurations
+3. Update the token-transfer.ts file to include the new tokens

 ## Environment Variables

 The module requires the following environment variables: